shagu/shagu.org/README.md

 ## Miscellaneous

-* [Vanilla Hunter Pets](hunter) A list of tameable pets including their abilities per patch
+* [Vanilla WoW Hunter Pets](vanilla-hunter-pets) A list of tameable pets including their abilities per patch
+* [Turtle WoW Hunter Pets](turtle-hunter-pets) A list of tameable pets including their abilities